JKEKLAK/apes_from_space/README.txt

 there is a techno background music that pauses when the game is paused

-Every 10 points scored the apes will move faster Winning screen is trigger at 40 points
+Every 10 points scored the apes will move faster Winning screen is trigger at 60 points

 There is a main menu the preceeds the game, not too complex just the name, credits and "click to begin" I added 2 different background images, one for main menu and one for game screen.
+After a gameover screen, or a winning screen, player can click to proceed to a score summary screen score summary shows: Apes defeated (max60), bananas fired, and misses.
 The game also has its own windows icon of a monkey in a space helmut

 list of supporting files
 DeathStar.jpg
 menu_background.jpg
+score_screen.jpg

 monkey.png
 gorilla.png